Orthogonal group: Fundamental group

-In terms of algebraic topology, for n > 2 the fundamental group of SO(n, R) is cyclic of order 2, and the spin group Spin(n) is its universal cover.
+In terms of algebraic topology, for n > 2 the fundamental group of SO(n) is cyclic of order 2, and the spin group Spin(n) is its universal cover.
 For n = 2 the fundamental group is infinite cyclic and the universal cover corresponds to the real line (the group Spin(2) is the unique connected 2-fold cover).

 Homotopy groups

 Generally, the homotopy groups π_{k}(O) of the real orthogonal group are related to homotopy groups of spheres, and thus are in general hard to compute.
 However, one can compute the homotopy groups of the stable orthogonal group (aka the infinite orthogonal group), defined as the direct limit of the sequence of inclusions: